Limited Equity Cooperatives

 Coops are financed differently than condominiums.
 There is usually a “buy-in” price that covers the value of the share(s).
 Banks generally do not provide mortgages for these share purchases, but certain coops offer “share loans” to cover a portion of the share purchase.
 Applicants looking to purchase coop shares need to have funds to cover all or a portion of the share purchase price.

 Shareholders also pay a monthly “carrying charge” that covers certain coop expenses, including maintenance, insurance, taxes, and payments on loans held by the coop as a whole.
 The carrying charges for limited equity coops are based on the coop's costs, not the individual shareholder’s income.
 For most limited equity coops, Section 8 vouchers can be used to pay the carrying charge in the same way as rent.

-If you are interested in being notified when the City is assisting a limited equity coop in selecting new residents for a coop unit for which you might be eligible, please join the Housing Division at 617/349-4622 or firstname.lastname@example.org.
+If you are interested in being notified when the City is assisting a limited equity coop in selecting new residents for a coop unit for which you might be eligible, please contact the Housing Division at 617/349-4622 or firstname.lastname@example.org.

 For More Information